LyonsLab/StarBLAST/index.rst

 Appendix
 --------

-Sequenceserver-VICE Using Custom Databases
+SequenceServer-VICE Using Custom Databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See documentation and a demo tutorial on launching the Sequenceserver VICE app with custom databases `here <https://cyverse-sequenceserver.readthedocs-hosted.com/en/latest/>`_.
+See documentation and a demo tutorial on launching the SequenceServer VICE app with custom databases `here <https://cyverse-sequenceserver.readthedocs-hosted.com/en/latest/>`_.

 StarBLAST concept map
 ~~~~~~~~~~~~~~~~~~~~~